-a) Securities and/or financial derivative instruments listed on a stock exchange or on other Regulated Markets, which operate regularly and are recognised and open to the public, will be valued at the last available market price; in the event that there should be several such markets, on the basis of the last available market price of the principal market for the relevant security.
-Should the last available market price for a given security not truly reflect its fair market value, then the considered security shall be valued on the basis of the probable sales price which the Board of Directors deems prudent to assume.
+- a) Transferable Securities, money market instruments and/or financial derivative instruments listed on a Regulated Market will be valued at the last available price (generally this will be the last available closing price after the specified Cut-off time; in case there is no closing price after the Cut-off time, the valuation will take place against the market price available after the specified Cut-off time and as near as possible to the time of valuation ("snapshot")); in the event that there should be several such markets, on the basis of the last available price of the main market for the relevant security or asset.
+Should the last available market price for a given transferable security, money market instruments and/or financial derivative instruments not truly reflect its fair market value, then that transferable security, money market instruments and/or financial derivative instruments shall be valued on the basis of the probable sales prices which the Board of Directors deems is prudent to assume. - b) Transferable Securities and/or money market instruments not listed on a Regulated Market will be valued on the basis of the last available market price.
+Should the last available market price for a given transferable security and/or money market instrument not truly reflect its fair market value, then that transferable security and/or money market instrument will be valued by the Board of Directors on the basis of the probable sales price which the Board of Directors deems prudent to assume. - c) Financial derivative instruments which are not listed on a Regulated Market will be valued in a reliable and verifiable manner on a daily basis in accordance with market practice. - d) Shares or units in underlying open-ended investment funds shall be valued at their latest available net asset value, reduced by any applicable charges. - e) Liabilities will be valued at market value. - f) Assets or liabilities denominated in other currencies than Euro will be converted into this currency at the rate of exchange ruling on the relevant Bank Business Day in Luxembourg. - q) In the event that the above-mentioned calculation methods are inappropriate or misleading, the Board of Directors may adapt any other appropriate valuation principles for the assets of the Company.

-- b) Securities not listed on a stock exchange or on other Regulated Markets, which operate regularly and are recognised and open to the public, will be valued on the basis of the last available market price.
-Should there be no such market price, such securities will be valued by the Board of Directors on the basis of the probable sales price which the Board of Directors deems prudent to assume. - c) Financial derivative instruments which are not listed on a Regulated Market will be valued in a reliable and verifiable manner on a daily basis in accordance with market practice. - d) Shares or units in underlying open-ended investment funds shall be valued at their latest available net asset value, reduced by any applicable charges. - e) Liabilities will be valued at market value. - f) Assets or liabilities denominated in other currencies than Euro will be converted into this currency at the rate of exchange ruling on the relevant Bank Business Day in Luxembourg. - g) In the event that the above mentioned calculation methods are inappropriate or misleading, the Board of Directors may adapt any other appropriate valuation principles for the assets of the Company. - h) Investments of the Company in markets which are closed for business at the time the Company is valued, are normally valued using the prices at the previous close of business.
+h) Investments of the Company in markets which are closed for business at the time the Company is valued, are normally valued using the prices at the previous close of business.
 Market volatility may result in the latest available prices not accurately reflecting the fair value of the Company's investments.
 This situation could be exploited by Investors who are aware of the direction of market movement, and who might deal to exploit the difference between the next published Net Asset Value and the fair value of the Company's investments.
 By these Investors paying less than the fair value for Shares on issue, or receiving more than the fair value on redemption, other Shareholders may suffer a dilution in the value of their investment.
 To prevent this, the Company may, during periods of market volatility, adjust the Net Asset Value per Share prior to publication to reflect more accurately the fair value of the Company's investments.